-Federal officials say MS-13 is to blame for decades of violence and drug activity across the country.
+Federal officials say MS-13 is to blame for decades of gang violence and drug activity across the country.
 Members usually try to recruit middle and high school students, according to the FBI.
-MS-13 is believed to be responsible for 15 murders in Suffolk County, N.Y. since last year.
-New York Gov. Andrew Cuomo blasted its members as “thugs” last month while announcing new initiatives to take down the group, local news outlets reported.
+MS-13 is believed to be responsible for at least 15 murders in Suffolk County, N.Y. since 2016.
+New York Gov. Andrew Cuomo blasted its members as “thugs” in April 2017 while announcing new initiatives to take down the group, local news outlets reported.

-The FBI said MS-13 members have been known to use machetes to carry out violence.
-“The MS-13 motto is kill, rape and control,” Sessions said during an April visit to Suffolk County, according to the New York Times.
+The FBI said MS-13 gang members have been known to use machetes to carry out violence.
+“The MS-13 motto is kill, rape and control,” Attorney General Jeff Sessions said during an April 2017 visit to Suffolk County, according to the New York Times.

 Sessions said he would beef up the number of prosecutors to the Eastern District of New York, while Cuomo added more than two dozen state police officers to combat the gang violence.

 In May 2017, nearly 1,400 gang members and their affiliates were arrested after a six-week national crackdown on gang activity, the U.S. Immigration and Customs Enforcement said.
 More than 100 of them were part of the MS-13, authorities said.